ReLLoMine/SC2DirscordRichPresence/README.md

 # Discord Rich Presence for StarCraft II

 ### How to use it
-1. Download Python 3.8+.
+1. Download and install Python 3.8+.
 Don't forget to checkbox ☑ "pip" and  ☑ "Add Python to environment variables"
 2. Download the latest release
 3. Extract ``release.zip`` anywhere
 4. Run ``configure.bat`` to install required Python modules